MixedVictor/3ds-ruby/README.md

 ### TODO
 - Make the Makefile automatically convert Ruby files to bytecode.
 And a bunch of other stuff to do with the Makefile.
 - Add more bindings.
-- Somehow make Ruby exit and return to the C code.
+- <s>Somehow make Ruby exit and return to the C code.